-Most people eventually leave public accounting.
+Most accounting professionals eventually leave public accounting.
 Now is the time to see what’s happening in the market and to consider your options.
 Not sure you’re ready to move?
 It still makes good sense to learn about the opportunities available for accounting professionals coming out of PricewaterhouseCoopers, Deloitte, Ernst & Young and KPMG.
 There are some especially exciting and lucrative prospects for Big 4 professionals.
 Here are the top 10 reasons to consider a change now:

 1. Take the time after busy season to consider other opportunities.
 While it may seem that there is never a good time to leave public accounting, once busy season ends, take time to do research, start networking and go on interviews.
 And the sooner you start, the better poised you’ll be to land a new job.
 As the months go on, your competition will get more intense.